Investing Simple Logo

 The profit from these investment accounts will be taxed according to the child's tax rate or potentially the parent's tax rates if the child makes enough money and is subject to kiddie tax limitations.

-Custodial UGMA/UTMA accounts are one of the excellent options for teenagers who want to begin investing.
-The parents have the final decision over the account until the child reaches 18 or 21 (depending on the State).
+The parent or guardian has the final decision over the account until the child reaches 18 or 21 (depending on the State).

 At the age of majority, ownership of the account will be transferred fully to the child and the parent will no longer have any control over the account.

-The child will be free to cash out the account for whatever they please, so it's important to talk with your child about the intended purpose of the account beforehand.
+The child (who would now be an adult) will be free to cash out the account or do whatever they please, so it's important to talk about the intended purpose of the account beforehand.

 Retirement plans are a great way to save for your future.

-There are many different types of retirement accounts, but the most popular are the Traditional IRA or the Roth IRA.
+There are many different types of retirement accounts, but the most popular are the Traditional IRA and the Roth IRA.

 Traditional IRA